 STOUTE THE SANDOWN KING

-As one of the premier mile and a quarter contests of the season, with excellent prize money on offer – £250,000 in 2020 but £750,000 in 2019 – the race invariably attracts the best of the best from either side of the Irish Sea.
+As one of the premier mile and a quarter contests of the season, with excellent prize money on offer – £600,000 in 2021 – the race invariably attracts the best of the best from either side of the Irish Sea.
 This fact is certainly borne out when looking at a list of the most successful trainers in the history of the race which features legendary names from both the British and Irish training scene.

 In Sir Michael Stoute and John Porter it was a couple of Englishman who held a narrow advantage until 2021 when they were joined by Aidan O’Brien.
 The still active Stoute may yet claim the lead as his own in the coming years as he continues to have top class talent at his disposal.
 We also wouldn’t be at all surprised if it were O’Brien who was out in front here before he calls time on his training career.